Fepozopo/termagick/README.md

   - Previews depend on terminal protocol support and environment variables.
 Use `PREVIEW_DEBUG=1` to see diagnostic output from the previewer.
   - If your terminal supports Sixel but detection fails, set `SIXEL_PREVIEW=1` to force-enable it.
   - Kitty placement size can be influenced with `KITTY_PREVIEW_COLS` / `KITTY_PREVIEW_ROWS`.
+- Update check / auto-update issues:
+  - The update checker requires network access to `api.github.com` to query releases.
+  - Automatic updates require a downloadable asset attached to the GitHub release.
+If the release has no suitable asset, the updater will instruct you to download manually.
+  - If the automatic restart fails after updating, the updater will print instructions; you can restart manually.
+  - Confirm the release assets include platform/arch hints in their filenames so the asset selection logic can pick a suitable binary.

 ---